Seed7

 appendStri(globalStri);

-the globalStri variable contains the value "a,a".
+the variable globalStri contains the value "a,a".
 If the function header would be

 const proc: appendStri (in string: stri) is func

-the globalStri variable would contain the value "a,a,".
+the variable globalStri would contain the value "a,a,".
 This difference is because of the following reasons:

 For arrays 'in' parameters are equal to 'ref' parameters.
-When appendStri called with globalStri as parameter an unwanted side effect takes place: Every change of globalStri changes also the 'ref' parameter stri.
+When appendStri is called with globalStri as parameter an unwanted side effect takes place: Every change of globalStri changes also the 'ref' parameter stri.
 Changes to the 'ref' parameter would also change the global variable.
 Such unwanted side effects can also take place between parameters (when at least one parameter is an 'inout' parameter).

 Semantics:

 When calling a function a formal 'val' parameter gets its value from the corresponding actual parameter.
 This is done with a create procedure ( ::= ).
-In the function it is only possible to read a formal 'val' parameter.
+Inside the function it is only possible to read a formal 'val' parameter.
 Changing a formal 'val' parameter is not possible.
 When a function is left a 'destr' procedure is called for every 'val' parameter.
 Formal 'val' parameters have the access right 'const'.

 Syntax: